-With our Master programme, a unique, multi-layered study course is waiting for you that will prepare you for an equally diverse professional life and career.
+With our Master's program, a unique, multi-layered study course is waiting for you that will prepare you for an equally diverse professional life and career.
 The study course’s clinical direction, which focuses on psychodynamic-psychoanalytical approaches, provides solid education and training in research methods.
 At the same time, this is broadened on a fundamental level with in-depth knowledge of non-clinical application areas of psychological and psychoanalytical thinking.

 While its curriculum is based on the recommendations of the German Psychological Society (DGPs), one focus of the studies is on learning to apply fundamental diagnostic, counseling and therapeutic competencies.
 The course's psychoanalytical direction is reflected in the fact that, in addition to behavioral therapy, Gestalt therapy, systemic and other methods, the psychoanalytical methods represent the focus here.